What is Tennis Elbow?

 What are the symptoms?

 The pain caused by tennis elbow normally lasts for 6 to 12 weeks.
-Some people may have pain as little as 3 weeks while others may experience discomfort in the joint for several years.
+Some people may have pain for as little as three weeks whilst others may experience discomfort in the joint for several years.

-To diagnose tennis elbow your doctor/physiotherapist will examine the affected arm and discuss symptoms with you.
+To diagnose Tennis Elbow your GP/Physiotherapist will examine the affected arm and discuss symptoms with you.
 They will check for pain in the area around the elbow by pressing on it and bending the hand backwards against pressure to see if this causes pain.

 Modify activities that bring on your symptoms – Recognise and rest from activities that bring on pain in order to reduce inflammation so that the tendon injury can heal.
 Modifying job activities and cutting out repetitive movements of the hand can be helpful.